 Fetuses with Bartter syndrome may grow poorly while in the womb.
 Some children are born prematurely and may be intellectually disabled.

 Children with Bartter syndrome and sometimes those with Gitelman syndrome may have poor growth and developmental delays.
 The loss of magnesium, calcium, or potassium can lead to muscle weakness, cramping, spasms, or fatigue, particularly in people with Gitelman syndrome.
-Children may have excessive thirst, may produce large amounts of urine, and may have nausea and vomiting.
+Children with either syndrome may have excessive thirst, may produce large amounts of urine, may crave salt, and may have nausea and vomiting.

 Doctors suspect Bartter syndrome or Gitelman syndrome in children who have characteristic symptoms or who have abnormal levels of electrolytes in their blood and urine.
-Sometimes, the abnormal electrolyte levels are found when laboratory tests are done for other reasons.
+Sometimes the abnormal electrolyte levels are found when laboratory tests are done for other reasons.

 Because the defective functions of the tubule cells in the kidneys cannot be corrected, treatment is lifelong and is aimed at correcting the hormonal, fluid, and electrolyte abnormalities.
-People take supplements containing the substances that are lost in the urine, such as potassium and magnesium, and also increase their fluid intake.
+People take supplements containing the substances that are lost in the urine, such as sodium, potassium, and magnesium, and also increase their fluid intake.

 Certain medications can be helpful.
 People with Bartter syndrome are given nonsteroidal anti-inflammatory drugs (NSAIDs), such as indomethacin or ibuprofen.
 NSAIDs are not helpful in Gitelman syndrome.